tgross/blog.0x74696d.com/_posts/2015-03-16-analytics-on-the-cheap.md

 The basic workflow is this:

 - Incoming message passes through our CDN to pick up geolocation headers
-- Message has its session authenticated (this happens at our routing layer in Nginx)
+- Message has its session authenticated (this happens at our routing layer in Nginx/OpenResty)
 - Message is routed to an ingest server
 - Ingest server transforms message and headers into a single character-delimited querystring value
 - Ingest server makes a HTTP GET to a 0-byte file on S3 with that querystring